sinanm89/django-map-widgets/docs/installation/index.rst

 Requirements
 ^^^^^^^^^^^^

-Django map widgets uses the inbuilt django jQuery library.
-No further admin settings is required.
+Django map widgets uses the internal admins jQuery files.
+No further import is necessary.
+But if you use this in a djangoForm class then you should import your own jQuery during the frontend implementation of the widget.